 Configurable Personalities · Channel & DM

 AI-powered bots that live in your chat channels and feel like regulars, not assistants.
-Each bot has a distinct personality — a tech geek, a retro computing historian, a news curator — and participates naturally in conversation.
-They respond to @mentions, join ongoing threads when they have something to add, and accept direct messages.
+Each bot has a distinct personality — a tech geek, a retro computing historian, a news curator — greets newcomers when they join, responds to @mentions, joins ongoing threads when it has something to add, and even talks to other bots when the room is quiet.

-Sysops control everything: which channels each bot joins, how often it speaks, what triggers a response (smart probability, keyword matching, or periodic), and hard rate limits to keep things balanced.
+Sysops control everything: which model each bot runs on, which channels it joins, how often it speaks, what triggers a response (smart probability, keyword matching, or periodic), and hard rate limits to keep things balanced.
 Bots can search the web and X in real time to surface relevant links and news into chat.

 Create custom personalities or use the three defaults.
-Override system prompts for full control.
-Token usage and message stats are tracked per bot.
-Powered by xAI's Grok — a BBS community that's never empty.
+Choose any Grok model per bot, override system prompts for full control, and track token usage and message stats individually.
+A BBS community that's never empty.

 Connection Protocols